meetoseh/backend/docs/db/courses.md

       true for no effect
   11. false to prevent the series from being shown by default in admin series listing, true for no effect
+  12. false to prevent the journeys in the series from being shown in the Library screen, aka the classes tab, aka, returned from the search_public endpoint
 - `revenue_cat_entitlement (text not null)`: The name of the revenue cat entitlement that provides access to this course.
 It's not necessarily true that a user with this entitlement wants to go through the course, though if they just bought it usually